mguery/resume/index.md

 - WordPress Consultant - 48in48, Jan - Oct 2019
 - Digital Marketing - Taproot Foundation, Aug 2018 - Jan 2019
 - Tech Tutor - Bloomfield Public Library, August - November 2017

+---

+Looking for a company that values diversity and inclusion, volunteering and community involvement with room to grow within the company.
+If that sounds like you, you can [send me an email](mailto:marjyguery+gh@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/msguery).